hunter-college-ossd-spr-2020/project-evaluation/godot_evaluation.md

 ### Summary
 Do you think  this is a project to which it would be possible to contribute in the course of a semester?

+Given our group's availability, it is unlikely that we would be able to contribute to this project during the course of the semester.
+This is because, since issues are opened and closed within a short span of time, and seem to require a lot of personal expertise, it would be hard to address them.